emqx/cloud-docs/en_US/rule_engine/introduction.md

 ![integration_intro_01](./_assets/integration_intro_01.png)

-In EMQX Cloud, using Data Integrations has the following requirements:
+In EMQX Cloud, using Data Integration has the following requirements:

 - Standard Deployment
   - The resource only supports public access, so you need to ensure that the resource has public access and open security groups before creating the resource.